Human rights in Qatar: Residency and naturalisation

-LGBT rights in Qatar
+LGBTQ rights in Qatar

 Sodomy between consenting adults (regardless of gender) in Qatar is illegal, and subject to a sentence of up to five years in prison.
 The law is silent about sodomy between consenting female adults.
 Sexual orientation and gender identity are not covered in any civil rights laws and there is no recognition of same-sex marriages, civil unions or domestic partnerships.

 Under Sharia Law, homosexuality in Qatar is punishable by death penalty for Muslims.
 The Amnesty International Report 2008 stated there were no executions for convictions of sexual offences in recent years in Qatar.
 According to the 2016 ILGA report, the death penalty for same-sex sexual behaviour has not been implemented in Qatar.

 The New York Times' gay and transgender rights coverage published from April to July 2018 were censored in Qatar.
 The Doha edition of The New York Times International Edition had large empty areas in the newspaper with a note that the offending articles had been "exceptionally removed".
-Eight out of nine articles that were censored were on issues affecting the LGBT communities.
+Eight out of nine articles that were censored were on issues affecting the LGBTQ communities.

 In 2016, Polish Instagram star and model King Luxy was arrested and held for two months in Qatar for numerous charges, including extortion, blackmail, and cyber assault.
 Luxy claimed he was arrested for "wearing makeup on Snapchat and Instagram".

 Freedom of religion

 Qatar is a Muslim-majority nation, with 76% of its population adhering to Islam.
 The government uses Sunni law as the basis of its criminal and civil regulations.
 However, some measure of religious toleration is granted.
 Foreign workers, and tourists, are free to affiliate with other faiths, i.e. Christians, Hindus, Sikhs, Buddhists, and Bahá'ís, as long as they are discreet and do not offend public order or morality.

 For example, in March 2008 the Roman Catholic church Our Lady of the Rosary was consecrated in Doha.
 However, in keeping with the need to be discreet, no missionaries are allowed and the church will not have any bells, crosses or other overtly Christian signs on its exterior.

 Although abandoning Islam is considered apostasy, which is an offence subject to the death penalty, Qatar has not imposed any penalty for this offence since its independence in 1971.

+Blasphemy is punishable by up to seven years in prison, and proselytizing any religion other than Islam can be punished by up to 10 years in prison.